sujith1976/Projview-Application/README.md

 DevMarket is a modern platform for selling and showcasing web development projects with demonstration videos.
 This platform allows developers to sell their ready-to-deploy web solutions to clients who need quick and reliable web development projects.

+## About DevMarket

+My Web Projects, Built to Impress
+Explore the web development projects I've crafted with care and expertise.
+Each comes with a demo video so you can see it in action before buying.
+If you like what you see, it's just a click away from being yours.

 ## Features

 - **Project Showcase**: Display your web development projects with detailed descriptions, features, and specifications.